volunteer-hue2024/station_01_foundations/Readme.md

 * **Singular Value Decomposition (SVD):** Breaks data into essential components vs. noise.

 ---
+**A vector** has a magnitude and a direction.

+To find the magnitude of the vector represented by say the components 3x and 4y (mathematically written as v=[3,4] or 3i+4j), we use the distance formula from the origin.
+$$\sqrt{3^2 + 4^2}$$​
+<br> Row Vector: Often represents a single observation in a dataset.

+1. The Algebraic Definition of dot product of 2 vectors

+If you have two vectors A and B in a coordinate system, you multiply the matching components and add them together.

+For vectors A=[a1​,a2​] and B=[b1​,b2​]:
+A⋅B=(a1​×b1​)+(a2​×b2​)

+2. The Geometric Definition of dot product of 2 vectors

+The dot product can also be calculated using the lengths of the vectors and the angle between them:
+A⋅B=∥A∥∥B∥cos(θ)

+Step-by-Step Calculation

+    Identify the Magnitudes:

+        ∥A∥=10

+        ∥B∥=6

+    Find the Cosine of the Angle:

+        cos(60∘)=0.5

+    Multiply them together:

+        A⋅B=10×6×0.5

+        A⋅B=60×0.5

+        Result = 30

+        In cosine similarity, the result is always a value between -1 and 1.
+This value tells you the "angular relationship" between two vectors.

+Here is what those specific markers indicate:
+1. Similarity = 1 (Perfect Match)

+    Angle: 0∘

+    Meaning: The vectors point in the exact same direction.

+    Context: In a recommendation system, this means two users have identical tastes, even if one user rates more items than the other (magnitude doesn't matter).

+2. Similarity = 0 (No Relationship)

+    Angle: 90∘ (Perpendicular)

+    Meaning: The vectors are orthogonal.
+They have nothing in common.

+    Context: In text analysis, this happens when two documents share zero common words.
+They are completely unrelated.

+3. Similarity = -1 (Perfect Opposite)

+    Angle: 180∘

+    Meaning: The vectors point in exactly opposite directions.

+    Context: If Vector A represents "Strongly Agree," Vector B represents "Strongly Disagree."
+They are diametrically opposed.
 ## ⚡ 3.
 Probability: Managing Uncertainty
 Probability allows models to move beyond "Yes/No" answers and understand the likelihood of events.
 In probability, concepts like adding chances, multiplying chances, and understanding conditional probability are required.